 When it comes to luxury handbags, nothing beats the real deal!
 On top of a host ethical drivers for not buying fakes, an authentic designer handbag possesses quality craftsmanship in a league of its own.
 Determining if your handbag is real can often come down to analyzing the most minute details - from the straight lines of the stitching to the subtle notch marks in a side pocket.
 Givenchy's famous Antigona handbag is known to be one of the hardest to authenticate, with incredible inauthentic reproductions on the market.
 We recommend only buying from trusted resellers with an authenticity guarantee; however, if you're looking to uncover whether the Antigona currently sitting in your closet is real, this quick guide may be able to help you out.
+And if you'd like to leave the final word to a professional assessment, try our Canada-wide handbag authentication service.

 The Givenchy logo lettering in front should rest horizontally in the center of the triangular 'envelope' fold, evenly placed and straight, while resting parallel to the seam.
 The logo will be placed on the upper-half of the triangle, never in the middle.
 The thin and elongated letters should be the same width and height.
 The envelope fold itself should feature the point of the triangle centered between the two handles.
 Finally, this fold should be a bit puffy, never flat.